MatthijsvdWielen/firely-docs-simplifier/simplifierFirely-server.rst

 Further steps
 -------------

 Our Out of the box FHIR Server is an easy way to get started with Firely Server.
-But there are many other :ref:`deployment options <deployment>` for the server.
-Besides that you can add your own plugins with :ref:`vonk_plugins`, or build a :ref:`vonk_facade` with Firely Server.
+But there are many other :ref:`deployment options <firely_server_docs:deployment>` for the server.
+Besides that you can add your own plugins with :ref:`Firely Server Plugins <firely_server_docs:vonk_plugins>`, or build a :ref:`Firely Server Facade <firely_server_docs:vonk_facade>` with Firely Server.

 .. _Simplifier: https://simplifier.net